nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 Are you able to describe what the commands above are doing?

 Have a look at the first 20 SNPs in the output.
+Note that the "minor" or in this case the derived allele identity is arbitrary when its frequency is zero or very small (effectively zero).

 ```bash
 # PANY derived allele frequencies